Facilitated by Warren Camp

 Briefly at the end of his second missionary journey, and then for more than two years on his third missionary journey, Paul ministered to the church at Ephesus as a witness to Jews; but after three months, the Jews who refused to believe caused trouble.
 He then went to a lecture hall in Ephesus where he taught daily for two years, getting his message told throughout the province of Asia.
 Large numbers of Jews and non-Jewish Gentiles believed (Acts 19:8–10).

 Where?
 Interestingly, Paul — the great apostle to the Gentiles — at the close of his third missionary journey, wrote this letter while he was a physically chained prisoner under house arrest in Rome (AD 60–62).
 It’s remarkable that Luke devoted more than a quarter of his Acts volume to the telling of the story of Paul’s imprisonment and connected events.
-In the last chapters concerning his imprisonment, Paul met three Roman officials: Lysias the military tribune, and Felix and Festus, both attorneys.
+In the last chapters concerning his imprisonment, Paul met three Roman officials: Lysias the military tribune, and Felix and Festus, who were governors (procurators) of Judea and Samaria.
 Lysias and Festus positively pronounced Paul innocent (23:29; 25:25; 26:31) while Felix showed Paul many great favors and seemed willing to set him free, if it hadn’t been for his fear of the Jews and his hope of a bribe (24:26).
-So Paul was never condemned by a single Roman judge, though he remained in prison in Caesarea, Rome for two years.
+So Paul was never condemned by a single Roman judge, though he remained imprisoned in Caesarea for two years, then in Rome for another two years.

 To Whom?
 “Ephesians” appears to have been written to a broad group of individuals, rather than a few believers or a specific church.
 How Paul came to the city of Ephesus is a captivating story, which Luke recounts for us in Acts 19.
 Ephesus was a huge city that attracted many to collectively and individually worship a majority of Greek and Roman gods.
 However, Paul had an effective missionary presence there for at least two years while converting many to Christianity.
 A few years later, after the Romans arrested and imprisoned Paul, he wrote an important letter to the church body living in and around Ephesus.[2]
 Note: “Ephesians” isn’t the first epistle written to the Ephesian body of believers.
 Paul refers to a previous, shorter letter that he wrote to them before writing this one (3:1–3).